Maggie Schlerman (chair), Crystal Bruntz, Graham Lemke, Tuan Nguyen, George Nwaogu, Jaclyn Rundle, Julie Summers

 The purpose of Central’s economics program is to provide students with a comprehensive understanding of economic theory and a mastery of the important methodologies.
 Students acquire the ability to apply economic theory to contemporary issues and to utilize its tools in the search for solutions to daily problems.
 The faculty seek to actively involve students in the learning process by placing them in situations in which they must make economic decisions.

 Majors in economics take courses in microeconomics, macroeconomics and research methods, plus a minimum of five additional courses at the 300-400 level.
-Students are strongly encouraged to study at one of Central’s international centers and/or in the Chicago program, and to extend their education beyond the classroom through internships, involvement in the EAM Club, Omicron Delta Epsilon and other co-curricular activities on campus.
+Students are strongly encouraged to study abroad and/or in the Chicago program, and to extend their education beyond the classroom through internships, involvement in the EAM Club, Omicron Delta Epsilon and other co-curricular activities on campus.

 Many Central economics majors enter the business world upon graduation; others begin careers in the government sector, working with such agencies as the Department of Labor or the Federal Reserve.
 In addition, a number of graduates go on to acquire graduate degrees in business, economics, law and public administration.